darkbloom-dance/homepage/README.md

 ## 2024

-- December 31st - Welcome To The Black Light District at Hot Hill Tavern in Thoamston, ME
+- December 31st - Welcome To The Black Light District at Hot Hill Tavern in Thomaston, ME
     - Everyone was so neon sparkles, it was so awesome!
 - ✨December 21st - How To Get On The Naughty List at Hot Hill Tavern in Thomaston, ME
     - Solid show, Hot Hill is lovely.